 Even with recent headwinds from global demand weaknesses and market uncertainty industrial executives maintain a solid level of confidence.
 However, compared with our 2023 report, feedback reflects more tempered optimism, with concerns over weak order intake and adverse political developments.
 The sentiment varies strongly depending on the markets served.

-It is hot and cold at the same time, with defense, power generation, electrification, and semiconductor being hot, and automotive, chemicals, and construction being cold
+It is hot and cold at the same time, with defense, power generation, electrification, and semiconductor being hot, and automotive, chemicals, and construction being coldCEO of a global producer of special metals

 The industrial goods sector continues to generate significant value, outpacing many other business sectors in Europe.
 The Oliver Wyman Industrial Goods (IGO) Europe Index has shown a 6.8 percentage points higher annual value growth than the MSCI Europe Index since 2014.
 Following a period of weakness in 2021-2022, value growth rebounded, surpassing the MSCI Europe by 15.7 percentage points in 2023.
 Notably, semiconductor equipment supplier ASML contributed to this growth by 1.8 percentage points, and alone represented a whopping 19% of the index’s total value.
 Even excluding this company, the sector’s value growth remains strong, reflecting sustained investor confidence.